olekscode/Blog/posts/normalization/index.md

-# Understanding Normalization in Machine Learning
+# Data Normalization in Machine Learning

 Data comes to us in a dirty state.
 Some values are missing, some entries are inconsistent with each other.
 Before applying a machine learning algorithm to a given dataset, we must often do several preprocessing steps to ensure that the data is clean and in good shape.